 Improving traffic flow and driver safety through roadworks

 To help traffic management companies meet their obligations around traffic flow and safety, we are developing a temporary traffic management radar solution for safer and more efficient roadwork traffic management.
-The solution is based on the ClearWay radar sensor and technology which has been proven to work in the most demanding situations and conditions all over the world.
+The solution is based on the ClearWay radar sensor and technology which has been proven to work in the most demanding situations and conditions on highways all over the world.

 How will it work?

 The solution will provide a more cost-effective alternative to traditional 24-hour manned surveillance of CCTV, whilst also providing faster and more reliable detection.
 Fully automated the system will operate in all weather and light conditions.

 Our ClearWay radar sensor will be installed by connecting it to the roadside fibre network or mounted on a mobile unit.
 The long-range, 360°, high-definition radar will provide coverage over multiple lanes and rapidly detect stranded vehicles.
 The system is fully automated.
 When a stranded vehicle is detected, an alert is automatically sent out via text and email.
 In this communication, a link to the live feed from the closest camera is provided, as well as the camera number, so the traffic officer can quickly verify the alert and locate the vehicle.

 Full coverage of the stretch of roadworks is achieved with a minimum of sensors.
 Depending on the geography of the road, two to three radar sensors are required per kilometre.
 The solution will help to ensure effective traffic management through roadworks by rapidly alerting traffic officers when there is a stranded vehicle, so they can then take the appropriate action to rescue the vehicle and get traffic flow back to normal.

 - Operates in all light and weather conditions